Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 Other side effects include:

-• the emergence of antibiotic-resistant strains of microorganisms;
+• emergence of antibiotic-resistant strains of microorganisms;

 • superinfection – a condition in which microbes resistant to a given antibiotic are activated, leading to the emergence of a new disease;